Alexander-Barth/SpatialHashing.jl/README.md

-From a cloud of point in n-dimensional space, this module allows to identify all points near the given search points.
+From a cloud of point in n-dimensional space, this module allows to identify all points near a given search points.
-The search is done using a spatial hashing requiring `O(log(N))` operations per search where `N` is the number of points.
+The search is done using spatial hashing requiring `O(log(N))` operations per search where `N` is the number of points.

 The code is based on:
 * Matthias Müller: [Blazing Fast Neighbor Search with Spatial Hashing](https://matthias-research.github.io/pages/tenMinutePhysics/11-hashing.pdf), Ten Minute Physics, 2022
 * Matthias Teschner, Bruno Heidelberger, Matthias Müller, Danat Pomerantes, Markus H. Gross: [Optimized Spatial Hashing for Collision Detection of Deformable Objects](https://matthias-research.github.io/pages/publications/tetraederCollision.pdf).
 VMV 2003: 47-54

+The implementation is intended to use minimal dependencies (currently there are no dependencies) and compilable using the julia subset allowed by [GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl).